Mark Phooi: Early life and education

 Phooi was born in Singapore.
 His father worked as a contractor for PSA International and his mother was a contract labourer.
 At the age of 9, he joined The Singapore Scout Association(SSA) as a Sea Scout and at the age of 12, he became a qualified lifeguard.

 Phooi attended his secondary school education at Tanglin Secondary School.
 At the age of 24, he enrolled into a Fine Arts diploma program at the Nanyang Academy of Fine Arts(NAFA), but switched to a Graphic Design pathway soon after.
 He graduated from NAFA in 1989 at the age of 27.
 In 2002, he graduated from the University of New South Wales with a Master of Design.

 Career

 Lifeguard and swimming coach

-While waiting to be enlisted into the National Service, Phooi worked for a year as a lifeguard at Big Splash, a water theme park in Singapore that was launched in 1976.
+Phooi worked for a year as a lifeguard at Big Splash, a water theme park in Singapore that was launched in 1976.
 During this period, he also taught swimming to a handful of students, aged between 6 and 10 years old, on a part-time basis.

-While serving his term with the Singapore Armed Forces, Phooi continued to coach swimming during his weekends to supplement his income.
-After his National Service term was completed, he started to teach on a full-time basis, only retiring from coaching at the age of 29.
+While serving his National Service in Singapore, Phooi continued to coach swimming during the weekends to supplement his income.
+After completing his National Service, he started to teach on a full-time basis.